-The Brain Injury and Statewide Specialized Community Services (BI&SSCS) is a department of the MRC.
+The Brain Injury and Statewide Specialized Community Services (BI&SSCS) is a department of the Massachusetts Rehabilitation Commission (MRC).
 This program provides a range of community-based services to persons who have sustained a TBI, including: case management, social/recreational programs, skills training via regionally-based head injury centers, respite, residential services/programs, and family support services.

-Eligibility criteria
+Eligibility Criteria

-In order to be determined eligible for BI&SSCS services, an individual must:
+In order to become eligible for BI&SSCS services, an individual must:

-- Be a Massachusetts resident - Have sustained a documented TBI - Exhibit impairments (physical, cognitive, and/or behavioral) primarily caused by a TBI - Be able to participate in community-based services
+- Be a Massachusetts resident; - Have sustained a documented TBI; - Exhibit impairments (physical, cognitive, and/or behavioral) primarily caused by a TBI; - Be able to participate in community-based services.